KIN - Kinesiology

 (Sp) Students will examine factors associated with physical activity, exercise testing and screening protocols specific to the physiological and health needs of older adults.
 Students will assess, integrate and differentiate between exercising testing and screening protocols specific to providing exercise programming to older adults.

-KIN 410 Adv Strength Training and Cond: 3 Credits (3 Lec)
+KIN 410 Advanced Strength Training and Conditioning: 3 Credits (3 Lec)

 PREREQUISITE: KIN 320.
 (F, Sp) Emphasizes the use of critical thinking skills for exercise development and progressions based on fundamental principles from kinesiology, biomechanics, exercise physiology, motor control, and motor learning.
 Preparation to obtain the Certified Strength and Conditioning Specialist (CSCS) certification, and practical application of this material to the areas of personal training, physical therapy, health enhancement teaching, and exercise physiology is emphasized